Bachelor of Business (Management)

 In the programme, you learn and appreciate both theory and practice in core management and business subjects.
 Taught by both RMIT Academic Staff and local lecturers, the degree is identical to that awarded to on-campus students in Melbourne.

-Students and graduates of the Bachelor of Business (Management) may be eligible to apply for membership of the Australian Institute of Management.
+Graduates of the programme are eligible to apply for the affiliate membership of the Institute of Managers and Leaders (IML).

 Graduates may further their studies in the Masters programme.